carpentries-incubator/intro-to-modern-fortran/learners/setup.md

 ## Text Editors and Integrated Development Environments (IDEs)

-While Fortran files are plain text can could be edited with any plain text editor, it is recommened that you use an editor that is capable of _syntax highlighting_.
-There are a number of these available.
+While Fortran files are plain text and can be edited with any plain text editor, it is recommened that you use an editor that is capable of _syntax highlighting_.
+Setup instructions for some editors are available below.

 ### Emacs